 How can I add them myself?

 It used to be fairly hard to add the data needed for rich results, but times have changed.
 Yoast SEO has now stepped in to help you add valid structured data by automatically generate the most important data in the background.
+Plus, you can determine on a per page basis what that specific is about using the Schema tab.
 In addition to that, we have built our Schema structured data implementation to be as extensible as possible.
 If you or your developer has built your own structured data it’s possible to add this to the graph.
 Our Schema integration documentation has examples on how to do that.

 Having said that, you should always be careful when adding structured data for rich results.
 If you markup hidden content, or don’t follow the rules one way or the other, you could receive a penalty.